kraimbaud/docker-env-php/README.md

 # Docker PHP Ship

-A Docker Image for PHP project
+This is a Docker Image for PHP project like Symfony or Laravel.

 ## Install
-[Install Docker!](http://docs.docker.com/engine/installation/), and run the following command to start your containers:
+[Install Docker](http://docs.docker.com/engine/installation/), and run the following command to start your containers:

     $ docker-compose up -d